trychlos/pwix-accounts-ui/README.md

     Whether the user accounts are to be configured with or without a username (resp. an email address), and whether it is optional or mandatory.

-    For each of these terms, possible values are:
+    For each of these terms, accepted values are:

     - `AC_FIELD_NONE`: the field is not displayed nor considered
     - `AC_FIELD_OPTIONAL`: the input field is proposed to the user, but may be left empty